A Guide to Brewing Alcoholic Ginger Beer From Simple Starter to Craft Creation

 Bottling, Pasteurization, and Carbonation

 Many a brewer has learned the hard way about over-carbonation, gushers, and exploding glass bottles.
 This happens when there is too much residual sugar for the yeast to consume in a sealed environment.
-To bottle for long-term storage, you can kill the yeast to stop fermentation.

 The Ginger Bug: A Natural Fermentation Starter